emmercm/www/src/blog/investigating-locks-in-mysql.md

 ---

-title: Examining Locks in MySQL
+title: Investigating Locks in MySQL
-date: 2022-06-18T04:00:00
+date: 2022-06-18T04:08:00
 tags:
 - databases
 - mysql

 ---

 Locking is an important part of an ACID-compliant database, but excessive locks can lead to performance degradation.
+Here are some strategies for investigating locks.

-A major cause of [long-running queries in MySQL](/blog/finding-long-running-queries-in-mysql) that might lead to timeouts or other issues are various types of locks.
+A major cause of [long-running queries](/blog/finding-long-running-queries-in-mysql) that might lead to timeouts or other issues are various types of locks.
 After finding that you have a large number of threads, or threads that are lasting longer than expected, the next thing to investigate is locks.

 ## InnoDB table and row locks